vishnuvardhan-Dev/aws-amplify-ci-cd/Readme.md

     * `var.repository_url`: The URL of the repository associated with the app.

     * `var.access_token`: The access token for authentication.
-        > please metion the access token in the plan and apply.

     * `var.platform`: The platform on which the app is built.